lannonbr/Portfolio/content/blog/2019-09-27-gatsby-learning-graphql/index.md

 ---
 title: 'A pathway to learn GraphQL with Gatsby'
 date: '2019-09-27'
-description: 'The GraphQL Ecosystem in Gatsby can be seen as a progressive ecosystem rather than thrown all at once at you.'
+description: 'A look in how one can learn portions of the GraphQL Ecosystem with Gatsby progressively rather all at once'
 keywords:
   - GraphQL
   - Gatsby